 Let’s get something out of the way immediately: I am not a fan of Boyhood.
-I thought it was a wildly overpraised movie, and I thought Patricia Arquette was wildly overpraised for her work as a mother struggling to raise two kids and make ends meet.
-Critics fell over themselves to gush that her performance is emblematic of what it is to be a mother, but the role just feels slight to me.
+I thought it was wildly overpraised, and I thought Patricia Arquette was equally overpraised as a mother struggling to raise two kids and make ends meet.
+Critics gushed that her performance is emblematic of what it is to be a mother, but the role just feels slight to me.
 We don’t actually know anything about this woman other than the fact that she has poor taste in men.
 She has three or four crying scenes, but she’s mostly a cipher.
 When her son graduates from high school she expresses frustration that she had expected there to be more to life–but the moment would have a much larger impact if we had any idea what that ‘more’ would look like.

-Leo is certainly good as the cheap, chain-smoking, boozy mother in The Fighter, but to my way of thinking everything about the movie was over-praised.
-I do think Leo was better than her Oscar-winning costar Christian Bale, but her role adds less to the film than his does, if that makes sense.
+Leo is certainly good as the cheap, chain-smoking, boozy mother in The Fighter, but to my thinking everything about the movie was over-praised.
+I do think Leo was better than her Oscar-winning costar Christian Bale, but her role adds less to the film than his.
 She’s just cigarette-soaked and hard-edged.
 The character also suffers because she doesn’t have an arc the way her fellow winners do.
 She’s there, she smokes, she’s crass, she’s borderline abusive to her sons, and that’s it.
-There’s no defining moment to add anything else to her, and I would argue that each of her competitors here has that.
-Which makes it very difficult to put Melissa Leo anywhere but here.
-But you do have to give Melissa Leo credit for saying the F word onstage after winning–in front of Kirk Douglas, no less.
-After she flirted with him, but before she stole his cane.
-It was true train-wreck TV, culminating an Academy Award campaign many people deemed overly crass and grasping–none of which impacted her place in the standings here, of course, but still notable for its hilariousness.
+There’s no defining moment to add layers, and I would argue that each of her competitors here has that, which makes it difficult to put Leo anywhere but here.
+But you do have to give her credit for saying the F-word onstage after winning–in front of Kirk Douglas, no less.
+Then she stole his cane.
+It was train-wreck TV, capping off an Oscar campaign many deemed overly crass and grasping (none of which impacted her place in the standings here, of course).

 Should have won in 2010: the always reliable Helena Bonham-Carter was a delight as the Queen in The King’s Speech and the very young Hailee Steinfeld lived up to the title of True Grit.
 Either would have made a fantastic winner, but I would have given Steinfeld the edge.

-Like Melissa Leo, Anne Hathaway got a lot of criticism for her Oscar campaign.
-But her turn as Fantine, a woman who is unfairly left jobless and penniless–forcing her to sell her teeth, her hair, and finally her body in order to support her beloved daughter–could not be denied.
-It’s a role primed to catch attention, even on the stage, and it has one of the musical’s most iconic songs to boot.
-Fantine even dies horribly in a hospital bed, for crying out loud!
-Hathaway recognized and respected all those qualities–she clearly knew this was her shot at an Oscar, and she seized it.
-It’s a very small role, but to her credit the movie does suffer some once Hathaway makes her exit, and she makes her performance ripple throughout the rest of the film.
+Like Melissa Leo, Hathaway got a lot of criticism for her Oscar campaign.
+But her turn as Fantine, a woman who is forced to sell her teeth, her hair, and finally her body in order to support her beloved daughter, could not be denied.
+It’s a role primed to catch attention, with one of the musical’s most iconic songs to boot.
+Hathaway clearly knew this was her shot at an Oscar, and she seized it.
+It’s a very small role, but to her credit, the movie does suffer some once Hathaway makes her exit, and she makes her performance ripple throughout the rest of the film.

+Yes, Spencer plays a stereotypically sassy lady in a movie that’s supposed to subvert class expectations of race in the south during the mid-20th century.
+People also criticize that she played a maid, essentially meaning she plays what is supposed to be an outdated bit of type-casting for black actresses, but that’s unfair.
+It’s not like her character had many other opportunities living in the south in the 1960s.
 It’s fair to say that Spencer fills the role of comic relief–but only to a point.
 Her Minny is also a mother, a fiercely loyal friend, and an abused wife.
-That Spencer manages to balance these attributes with such care is an enormous credit to her as an actress.
-Spencer seizes these moments and uses them to give Minny depth and nuance.
+That Spencer manages to balance these attributes with such care is an enormous credit to her.
+Spencer uses these moments to give Minny depth and nuance.
 She also provides an essential counterpoint to Viola Davis’ sad, stoic Aibileen–making her the definition of a good supporting actress.

 Should have won in 2011: Spencer deserved it.

-There was a lot of outrage over whether or not Vikander or co-nominee Rooney Mara belonged in the Supporting Actress category given the size of their roles in The Danish Girl and Carol, respectively.
-Because let’s be honest, Vikander has a leading role.
+Let’s be honest, Vikander has a leading role in The Danish Girl.
 She has more screen time than Eddie Redmayne, who was nominated for Best Actor.
-She’s in this category to increase her odds of winning (the supporting categories are less competitive).
-The sad thing is that in a year without frontrunners, it’s likely Vikander would have ridden her strong performances here and in Ex Machina to the podium in Brie Larson’s place for Best Actress.
+She campaigned in this category to increase her odds of winning.
+The sad thing is it’s possible Vikander would have ridden her strong performances here and in Ex Machina to the podium in Brie Larson’s place for Best Actress.
 She would have deserved it, too.
-I complain that there are a lot of ‘sad supportive wife’ types in the Supporting Actress category and this role definitely fits that bill in the revisionist history The Danish Girl applies to Gerda Wegener, a woman whose artist husband becomes the first person to undergo sex reassignment surgery.
-Gerda is an artist in her own right and, thanks to Vikander, a well of gorgeously portrayed emotion when it comes to her husband’s transition.
-That makes her among the best when it comes to this archetype, even if it doesn’t seem to apply to the real Gerda Wegener, who parted ways with her husband before his first surgery.
+I complain that there are a lot of ‘sad supportive wife’ types in the Supporting Actress category and this role as Gerda Wegener, a woman whose husband becomes the first person to undergo sex reassignment surgery, definitely fits that bill.
+Thanks to Vikander, Gerda is a well of gorgeously portrayed emotion.
+That makes her among the best when it comes to this archetype.

-Should have won in 2015: 2015 is a big year for ‘what ifs.’
-Vikander based on the way the category worked out.
-But if Vikander and Rooney Mara had been put in Best Actress where they belonged, I imagine Kate Winslet would have claimed a second Oscar thanks to her supporting turn in Steve Jobs.
+Should have won in 2015: Vikander based on the way the category worked out.
+But if Vikander had been in Best Actress where she belonged, I imagine Kate Winslet would have claimed a second Oscar for her supporting turn in Steve Jobs.

-Viola Davis’ role as Rose in Fences is Alicia Vikander 2.0 in some ways.
-First, she plays a sad supportive wife type–but if I said that Vikander is one of that archetype’s best, put Davis ahead of her.
+Viola Davis’ role as Rose is Alicia Vikander 2.0 in some ways.
+First, because she plays a sad supportive wife–but if I said that Vikander is one of that archetype’s best, put Davis ahead of her.
 Davis inhabits every scene, every moment as Rose and makes her feel like a woman with a whole life of hopes and hurts.
 Fences would be good enough as a vehicle for Denzel Washington’s virtuoso performance, but Davis’ chemistry with him deepens the movie at every turn.
 She can be hard and soft in the same scene.
 It’s mesmerizing.
-But the second thing that makes this Vikander 2.0 is the category fraud.
-It’s less overt because when Fences first debuted on Broadway the actress who played Rose won a Tony for Supporting Actress.
+But the second thing that makes this Vikander 2.0 is the category fraud, although here it’s less overt because when Fences first debuted on Broadway the actress who played Rose won a Tony for Supporting Actress.
 But when Viola Davis revived the role in 2010 she jumped to leading Actress.
 It was only when they decided to adapt the play for film that she decided to bump herself to the less competitive Supporting category.